Fact-checked by the onlinepaydaynews.com editorial team

 Once you have confirmed your lender’s fee structure, you can pay off a short-term loan early using a clear, step-by-step approach that protects you from disputes and errors.
 The process is straightforward but must be documented at every stage.

 First, obtain your payoff amount in writing and pay exactly that amount — not just your regular payment amount — on or before the specified payoff date.
-Overpaying or underpaying creates complications: an underpayment leaves an open balance that continues accruing interest, while some lenders treat overpayments as advance payments rather than loan closures.
+Overpaying or underpaying both create complications.
+An underpayment leaves an open balance that continues accruing interest.
+Some lenders treat overpayments as advance payments rather than loan closures, which means the account stays open and fees may continue.

 After You Pay: Confirm the Loan Is Closed